Lucksi/Mr.Holmes/README.md

 <br>

-# :heavy_check_mark: INTERACTIVE MAP HAS BEEN MADE WITH:
+# INTERACTIVE MAP HAS BEEN MADE WITH:
 ## Leaflet: https://leafletjs.com

 <br>